statisticianinstilettos/movie_similarity_flask_api/README.md

 # movie_similarity_flask_api
 Welcome!
 This repo includes code to train a movie similarity recommender model and host it with a flask app.
-The flask app creates an endpoint anyone can use to get movie recommendations!
-Here is how to set it up locally on your machine and get recommendations.
+The flask app creates an endpoint anyone can use to get movie recommendations, and is currently hosted using Heroku!
+To make a call to the hosted app and get movie recommendations, use this curl request:

+`curl -X GET https://movie-similarity-app.herokuapp.com/ -d movie_title='Zodiac (2007)'`

+You can specify any movie_title you like, and the app will return the top 20 most similar movies.

 ## How to clone and run this service locally
 1. Clone the repo to your local machine